mcampbell/shortify/docs/NOTES-FOR-EVALUATOR.md

 Similarly with a sequence diagram, although this was more for collecting my thoughts than a 'spec' of the code.

+You will find a file "Resources.md" here.
+It would be dishonest to claim I knew how to do everything you see here right off the bat, because I didn't.
+I knew enough of all the pieces to know where to look and what to look for, but I used online help (no outright code copying, unless noted in comments) but rather to see how someone did something.
+When I needed to do that, I tried to put the link of where I found things in this file as a "citations" history.

+Security...
+I implemented a basic authentication assertion, and check, in the client and server respectively.
+It is in no way secure, but I wanted to show (and commented some) on how such a thing MIGHT be done with a more robust auth provider.

 ## Things I Wanted To Do, but Didn't

+The backend in Elixir.
+I really wanted this to be my first "real" elixir project, but it would have just taken too much time; I don't know the ecosystem well enough to have done the right level or amount of testing, the code would have been totally non-idiomatic, and I'd rather just learn the right way to do things.

 The nav-bar dropdowns.
-I just ran out of self-imposed time to figure this out, so I took what I though a representative target would be for each of them and made them links.
+I just ran out of  self-imposed time to figure this out, so I took what I thought a representative target would be for each of them and made them links.

 A server-managed database (eg: postgres, mysql, etc.)  I know how to use these, I just chose `sqlite3` for this project since the setup was far easier and it's standard SQL.
-With the ORM layer I'm using `typeorm` it would be trivial to convert the CODE;
-the big change would be the setup and deployment.
+With the ORM layer I'm using `typeorm` it would be trivial to convert the CODE; the big change would be the setup and deployment.

 Making the site responsive to mobile sizes.
 I see that the production Stord site switches the navbar to a hamburger below a certain size.
 I'd have to investigate how this is done with media queries or straight css.

 Test coverage values.
 I'd have to see how to make Cypress or Jest instrument for this; I know it's possible.
+I'd love to talk about my experience with test coverage %'s.